-- a) Attendance: Students at GLS are required to attend school regularly and punctually.
+Attendance: Students at GLS are required to attend school regularly and punctually.
 Irregular attendance will lower a student's chance of success and disrupt the continuity of the class.
-We document attendance in the am & pm (K-9) and every period for HS. - b) Poor attendance may have an impact on a student's eligibility for Honour Roll.
-As well as eligibility to participate in extracurricular activities.
+We document attendance in the am & pm (K-9) and every period for HS.